We thought that this conference might be interesting for some of you here.

 THE SUBMISSION CATEGORIES ARE:

-• Full papers (10-12 pages in the main proceedings) describing interesting, novel results or completed work in all areas of interactive digital storytelling and its applications.
-Papers for the Brave New Topic category only fall into this category.
+- Full papers (10-12 pages in the main proceedings) describing interesting, novel results or completed work in all areas of interactive digital storytelling and its applications.

 Workshops can vary in length, from half a day to a full day.
 Proposals for workshops should be two to four pages in length, and include the following information: